Meldiron/aw-poc-svelte/README.md

 We try to have as little dependencies as possible.
 Currently, project only uses depenrencies created by `svelte-kit`.
 No non-dev dependencies yet, except AppwriteSDK 🤩

-### Fetching data from JSON files

-Fetching looks to not be problem at all.
-There are multiple ways of doing this, you can find it in `src/routes/index.svelte`.

-1. Static file import (typescript `import` keyword)
-2. Fetch static file (javascript `fetch()` from `static/` folder)
-3. SvelteKit endpoint (javascript server-side code.
-Runs once at build process and generates file.
-Something like serverless function that runs once and is cached until next build)

 ### CSS styles

 Svelte Kit introduces no features, but also no limits.
 It understands CSS pre-compilers and it supports per-component styling.
 Nothing special, pretty common for all frameworks.